quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 ### Discussions

-**Why `Instance`?** Here we use the term SCHC `Instance` to refer to the SCHC protocol routine that is running on each host.
+**Why `Instance`?** Here we use the term SCHC `Instance` to refer to the SCHC protocol routine that is running on each endpoint.
 This is different from the SCHC Instance defined in {{DRAFT-ARCH}}, which refers to a pair of SCHC endpoints that communicate through SCHC.

- The rationale for this terminology is that the term `Instance` is often used to refer to a specific realization of a class in object-oriented programming, and in this case, the SCHC Instance is a specific realization of the SCHC protocol that is running on each host.
+ The rationale for this terminology is that the term `Instance` is often used to refer to a specific realization of a class in object-oriented programming, and in this case, the SCHC Instance is a specific realization of the SCHC protocol that is running on each endpoint.

 **Session vs Instance**: In this document, we use the term `Session` to refer to a communication session between two (or more) SCHC Instances that are